Bangladesh's Nurul accuses Kohli of 'fake fielding' | Sports-Games

 - Australia

-Bangladesh wicketkeeper-batter Nurul Hasan has accused Indian maestro Virat Kohli of ''fake fielding'' which went unnoticed by on-field umpires and robbed his team of five potentially vital penalty runs in their T20 World Cup game.
+Bangladesh wicketkeeper-batter Nurul Hasan has accused Indian maestro Virat Kohli of ''fake fielding'', robbing his team of five potentially vital penalty runs in their T20 World Cup game.

 Set a revised target of 151 in 16 overs after a brief spell of rain, Bangladesh fell short by five runs.